 The University of California, San Francisco offers outstanding fellowship training in Infectious Diseases.

 Our goal is to train leaders in the field of infectious diseases.
 We define leaders broadly, which includes researchers in academics and industry, public/global health leaders, health systems leaders in infection prevention and antimicrobial stewardship, and clinician educators.
+We strive to build a diverse program to match the mix of our patient population and bring in varied perspectives to patient care and research programs.
 The three main pillars of our training program are:

 Clinical learning occurs through complementary experiences at three main sites - UCSF Medical Center, Zuckerberg San Francisco General, and San Francisco VA Medical Center.